adrianogil/nodeutils/README.md

 # NodeUtils

-A suite of Bash utilities tailored for Node.js developers, **NodeUtils** harnesses the power of fuzzy-finding to streamline and enhance your Node.js development workflow.
+A suite of Bash utilities for Node.js developers, **NodeUtils** make use of fuzzy-finding to enhance your Node.js development workflow.

 ## Table of Contents